radar/guides/gem-development.md

     s.add_development_dependency "rspec", "~> 2.6"

-Because we have the `gemspec` method call in our _Gemfile_, Bundler will automatically add this gem to a group called "development" which then we can reference any time we want to load these gems with this line:
+Because we have the `gemspec` method call in our _Gemfile_, Bundler will automatically add this gem to a group called "development" which then we can reference any time we want to load these gems with the following line:

     Bundler.require(:default, :development)